JSv4/OpenContracts/opencontractserver/llms/README.md

 - **Streaming Responses**: Large responses are streamed to avoid memory issues.
 - **Lazy Loading**: Django models use lazy loading for related objects unless explicitly prefetched.
 - **Context Windows**: Conversation context is managed within model limits by the agent implementations.

+### Source Management

+- **Consistent Serialization**: Sources use a unified format across database storage and WebSocket transmission to eliminate conversion overhead.
+- **Metadata Flattening**: Source metadata is flattened to top-level fields for efficient access and reduced nesting.
+- **Similarity Scores**: All sources include similarity scores for relevance ranking and filtering.
+- **Lazy Source Loading**: Sources are only populated when complete responses are available (final streaming chunk).

 ### Concurrency